microsoft-healthcare-madison/learning-spike-erp/README.md

 b) reuse/update the same set of Groups each day (if the server supports this, and versioning)
 c) something else?

-Note that while MeasureReports take up more space when pretty-printed, they're quite similar in size to Group-based reports -- when looking at compacted JSON, the MeasureReport approach is actually smaller on-disk.
+#### Payload size / complexity

+The MeasureReport- and Group-based approaches are are similar in terms of line count and file size.
+When pretty-printed, MeasureReport bundles are shorte in line-count but ~25% larger on-disk; in compacted JSON, MeasureReport bundles are slightly smaller on-disk.

 ### Coming soon: